anatoliifrolov/postgres-cxx-client/README.md

 <a name="cmake-subproject"/>

-### CMake subproject
+### CMake Subproject

-We have to bring the PostgreSQL client library files into our project somehow.
+We have to bring the PgCC files into our project somehow.
 How to achieve this is up to you.
 We could just download the repository or use a package manager, but we'll utilize git submodules for this purpose: